Nogatsaa Pans Lodge

 Ceiling fans and mosquito nets are provided.

 Comfortable Main Lodge

 A spacious lounge area provides various seating areas for reading and relaxing.
 A spacious deck offer views over the well-visited natural pan in front of the lodge.
 A pool is planned in the near future.

-There is also a dining area, bar, open-air boma and curio shop, WiFi and a recharging station.
-A cosy library has an excellent collection of books on local animals, fauna and flora.
+There is also a dining area, bar, open-air boma and curio shop, Wi-Fi and a recharging station.
+A cosy library has an excellent collection of books on local fauna and flora.

 Daily Game Activities

-Morning and afternoon/early evening game drives in open 4WD safari vehicles are offered by experienced, knowledgeable guides.
-The area is a birdwatcher's haven and a stargazer's delight, far removed from city lights.
+Morning and afternoon/early evening game drives in open 4-WD safari vehicles are offered by experienced, knowledgeable guides.
+The area is a haven for bird watchers and a boon for stargazers as it's far removed from city lights.

 Nogatsaa Pans Lodge is in the eastern part of Chobe National Park, approximately 80 km from Kasane from where it's a 2-hour drive.
 Road transfers can be arranged.